khaled-maruf/jira_github_autolinker/README.md

 - `https://your-company.atlassian.net/browse/`
 - `https://jira.company.com/browse/`

-The URL is stored securely in Chrome's sync storage and will sync across your Chrome browsers when signed in.
+The URL is stored securely in browser sync storage and will sync across your browsers when signed in.

 ## JIRA Ticket Pattern